formed-solutions/css-conventions/README.md

 The main goals of this document is to provide:

-  - standard of code quality across the framework;
+  - standard of code quality across project;
-  - provide consistency across framework;
+  - provide consistency across project;
   - keep styles readable;
   - keep styles scalable;